Huntington Junior College

-Huntington Junior College is a private for-profit junior college in Huntington, West Virginia.
+Huntington Junior College (HJC) is a private junior college in Huntington, West Virginia.
 It was founded in 1936 and its campus is currently located in the former Cabell County Public Library building.
-The college offers eight associate degree programs and three diploma programs.
-Huntington Junior College is accredited by the Higher Learning Commission.
+The college offers six associate degree programs as well as stackable certificates and micro-credentials.
+It is accredited by the Higher Learning Commission.

 History

 During the mid-1930s, Huntington resident Chester A. Riley Jr. identified the need for an institution to prepare the city's workforce for the skilled manufacturing and office positions that were available as a result of the area's economic growth.
 Riley and his wife, Peggy, established Huntington Junior College in 1936 in downtown Huntington.
 On its opening day, the college's faculty consisted of two teachers and its student population consisted of five secretarial students.
 Its initial curriculum consisted of courses in shorthand, typing, and bookkeeping.
-For its first two years in operation, Huntington Junior College was located at 920 Fifth Avenue, above the present location of Jim's Steak & Spaghetti House.
+For its first two years in operation, HJC was located at 920 Fifth Avenue, above the present location of Jim's Steak & Spaghetti House.
 Chester A. Riley Jr., served as the college's president for over 60 years.

-Around 1980, Huntington Junior College relocated to the former Cabell County Public Library building in downtown Huntington at the corner of Fifth Avenue and Ninth Street.
+Around 1980, HJC relocated to the former Cabell County Public Library building in downtown Huntington at the corner of Fifth Avenue and Ninth Street.
 The college renovated the library building to accommodate its academic programs while preserving the structure's historic integrity.
-On November 14, 1997, Huntington Junior College was accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
-Huntington Junior College commemorated its 75th anniversary of its establishment on August 31, 2011.
-From its foundation in 1936 until 2011, more than approximately 5,200 people had graduated from Huntington Junior College.
-In September 2012, the college was re-accredited through the 2021-2022 school year by The Higher Learning Commission.
+On November 14, 1997, HJC was accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+HJC commemorated the 75th anniversary of its establishment on August 31, 2011.
+From its foundation in 1936 until 2011, more than approximately 5,200 people graduated from HJC.
+In September 2022, the college was re-accredited through the 2031–2032 school year by The Higher Learning Commission.
+The college was granted non-profit status in March 2023.